ibexa/documentation-developer/docs/api/rest_api_usage.md

 Each XML media type has a unique name, e.g. `application/vnd.ibexa.api.User+xml`.
 The returned XML response conforms with the complex type definition with a name, e.g. `vnd.ibexa.api.User` in the `user.xsd` XML schema definition file (see `User_`).

+If there is only one media type defined for XML or JSON, it is also possible to specify `application/xml` or `application/json`.

 To derive the implicit schema of the JSON from the XML schema a uniform transformation from XML to JSON is performed as shown below.

 TODO: This concept transformation could be followed with a real example?